llmslayer/SIABench/README.md

 # SIABench 🚀

 Welcome to the **SIABench** repository!
-This benchmark is designed for **Security Incident Analysis (SIA)** tasks, encompassing various cybersecurity investigation domains such as **Memory Forensics, Malware Analysis, Network Forensics, and more.**
+This benchmark is designed for **Security Incident Analysis** tasks, encompassing various cybersecurity investigation domains such as **Memory Forensics, Malware Analysis, Network Forensics, and more.**

 ## Overview